Block spam or report it?

 After all this, I always report is upstream using Spamcop (HabuL add-on).

-2 thoughts on “Block spam or report it?
+2 Replies to “Block spam or report it?”

 1. I don’t have a mechanism to report it except if Exchange Server’s filters do this without asking me :)